pokemonBlackJack/pokemonBlackJack/README.md

 evolves!

 ### Requirements:
-- [ ] Uses the PokéAPI and the Deck of Cards API
+- [x] Uses the PokéAPI and the Deck of Cards API
 - [ ] User operates both characters (ie. clicks buttons to generate next card, stay, etc)
 - [ ] Ensure both characters are able to evolve, you may need to be specific about this in your query
 - [ ] Game should be keyboard operable
 - [ ] Display a visual indicator of who won, and what evolution they experienced
 - [ ] Proper error handling.
 For example:
-- [ ] Common error responses should be handled
+- - [ ] Common error responses should be handled

 ### Stretch goals:
 - [ ] Dealer mode where operator is the dealer playing against 2 Pokémon